Monique Giroux is Canada research chair in Métis Music and associate professor of music at the University of Lethbridge

 In 2001, I began my post-secondary studies at Brandon University in Manitoba, Canada, where I completed a Bachelor of Music.
 As an undergraduate, I focused on performance (violin and viola) and became increasingly interested in critical issues, such as gender, in music studies.

-It's as a PhD student that I returned to my roots as an old-time fiddler, and shifted my research to the field of ethnomusicology.
+It was as a PhD student that I returned to my roots as an old-time fiddler and shifted my research to the field of ethnomusicology.
 Although my intention was initially to study Manitoba's old-time fiddle scene, I quickly realized that the old-time and Métis fiddle scenes in Manitoba were so intricately connected that they could not be studied or understood as discrete.
 For this reason, my focus shifted to examining fiddling as a meeting place between the Métis and settler peoples.

 As a Bader Postdoctoral Researcher at Queen's University, I extended my PhD research to Ontario, focusing on Métis cultural events in the southern region of the province.
 This research allowed me to better understand how issues of recognition, revival, and cultural resurgence shape music practices.